McPringle/McPringle/README.md

 - 🥅 2024 Goal: Replacing the PHP based website of the [Java User Group Switzerland](https://www.jug.ch/) with [Komunumo](https://komunumo.org/)
 - 🤔 I’m looking for help with [GPX Animator](https://github.com/gpx-animator) and [Komunumo](https://github.com/komunumo)
 - 💬 Ask me about speaking at the [Java User Group Switzerland](https://www.jug.ch/) or everything about bikepacking
-- ⚡ Fun fact: I crossed the USA twice with my bicycle!
+- ⚡ Fun fact: I crossed the USA twice with my bicycle:
     - 2019 from Philadelphia to San Francisco
-    - 2023 from New York to Los Angeles).
+    - 2023 from New York to Los Angeles.
 <!--
 - 👯 I’m looking to collaborate on open source projects
 - 😄 Pronouns: ...